-Wellington Presbyterian Church is delighted to welcome Christian musician and song-writer Andrew Peterson for a night of music and storytelling on Friday 6th July at 8:00pm.
+Wellington Presbyterian Church is delighted to welcome back Christian musician and song-writer Andrew Peterson for a night of music and storytelling on Tuesday 17th March at 7:30PM.

-Welcome to the Winter edition of our church magazine.
+Welcome to the Christmas edition of our church magazine.

 You can now download the annual accounts using the link below.